sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/FeaturesApi.md

 | **200** | Mass Spec data of this feature (aligned over runs). |  -  |

-## getQuantification
+## getQuantification1

-> QuantificationTable getQuantification(projectId, alignedFeatureId, type)
+> QuantificationTable getQuantification1(projectId, type)

-Returns a single quantification table row for the given feature.
+Returns the full quantification table.

-Returns a single quantification table row for the given feature.
-The quantification table contains the intensity of the feature within all  samples it is contained in.
+Returns the full quantification table.
+The quantification table contains a quantification of the features within all  runs they are contained in.

 ### Example